dovbrand/EthereumRoullette/README.md

 3. Player will join contract by switching account addresses
 4. Player will deposit their bet amount
 5. Player can now place their bet
-  - Player can remove or see their current bets on the table
+  -Player can remove or see their current bets on the table
-6.
 ---
 ### Testing (Back End)
 Steps for testing the contract;